 - How to plan for numerous athletes all with a desire to achieve in different events, in different age groups, and over different distances

 - How everything must be run as a business

 - How there is a return on investment in everything you do

 Curtin University – Australia

-He decided to move from elite sport and took a position with Curtin University in Kalgoorlie, Western Australia.
-He worked across the tertiary and the vocational sectors as the team leader delivering commercial training in occupational health and safety and management.
+David decided to move from elite sport and took a position with Curtin University in Kalgoorlie, Western Australia.
+David worked across the tertiary and the vocational sectors as the team leader delivering commercial training in occupational health and safety and management.
 He lived in Kalgoorlie for eight years.
-During this time, He worked full time, undertook postgraduate studies and continued with my love of sport.
-One of my greatest achievements during this period was to run non – stop 120 km pushing a wheelbarrow of Iron Ore from the Whims Creek Hotel to Port Hedland.
+During this time, He worked full time, undertook postgraduate studies, and continued with my love of sport.
+One of his greatest achievements during this period was to run non – stop 120 km pushing a wheelbarrow of Iron Ore from the Whims Creek Hotel to Port Hedland.

 Audio clip of David pushing a wheelbarrow 120km full of iron ore in the Black Rock Stakes

 - Qualifications are important, however more importantly is the application of the knowledge and persistence to over challenges and achieve the original goals.

 - How training has a limited impact, if the student does not value the education, or does not want to change, or goes back into an environment that does not support their new education.